 On August 24, 2022, a complaint under Section 220 of Delaware's general corporation law, which allows shareholders to inspect corporate books and records, was filed by Daniel S. Och, the founder and former Chief Executive Officer (the "Founder") of Och-Ziff Capital Management LLC and its consolidated subsidiaries ("Och-Ziff") and four former Och-Ziff executive managing directors.
-On November 18, 2022, the parties announced a settlement of the matter whereby the Founder and the former executive managing directors dismissed the Section 220 complaint with prejudice and in return, among other things, the Company agreed to produce certain additional books and records as well as to issue a press release announcing the formation of a special committee of the Board, as discussed in additional detail in Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview-Formation of Special Committee to Explore Potential Transactions.
+On November 18, 2022, the parties announced a settlement of the matter whereby the Founder and the former executive managing directors dismissed the Section 220 complaint with prejudice and in return, among other things, the Company agreed to produce certain additional books and records as well as to issue a press release announcing the formation of a special committee of the Board.